 Newport is a very small borough located in the state of Pennsylvania.
 With a population of 1,566 people and two constituent neighborhoods, Newport is the 666th largest community in Pennsylvania.
-Newport has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Newport was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Newport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Newport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newport are a mix of both white- and blue-collar jobs.
 Overall, Newport is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Newport who work in office and administrative support (19.09%), sales jobs (10.45%), and management occupations (8.03%).
+There are especially a lot of people living in Newport who work in office and administrative support (16.61%), food service (9.02%), and sales jobs (8.70%).

 The people who call Newport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Newport include Irish, English, Italian, and Dutch.

 The most common language spoken in Newport is English.
 Other important languages spoken here include Spanish and Other Asian languages.